WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 ## The ``kind`` of variables

 There are at least 2 kinds of reals: 4-byte, 8-byte.
-Some compilers offer a third kind with 16-byte reals.
+Some compilers offer the third kind with 16-byte reals.
-The kind-numbers are usually 4, 8, and 16, but this is just a tradition of several languages and not mandatory by the language.
+The kind numbers are usually 4, 8, and 16, but this is just a tradition of several languages and not mandatory by the language.
-The kind values could perfectly (1, 2 and 4).
+The kind values could be 1, 2 and 4.

-There is an intrinsic module called ``iso_fortran_env`` that provide the kind values for logical, character, integer and real data types.
+There is an intrinsic module called ``iso_fortran_env`` that provides the kind values for logical, character, integer, and real data types.

 Consider this example to get the values used (``example_07.f90``)